hayesall/Walk-ER/README.md

                         target to random features.
      -rw, --randomwalk  Walk a random path from the target until reaching a depth limit (specified with --number).

-   Copyright 2017 Free Software Foundation, Inc. License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
-This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
    ```

    * Examples: